No elections are currently running

 LSU Aikido is a society dedicated to the practise of the Japanese martial art Aikido.
-We hold our sessions in the William Morris Activity Room twice a week and enjoy a relaxed, open atmosphere that is typical of an Aikido dojo.
+We hold our sessions in the William Morris Dance Studio twice a week and enjoy a relaxed, open atmosphere that is typical of an Aikido dojo.

 Aikido is a Japanese martial art that focuses primarily on self-defence, with the techniques taught allowing someone to neutralise an attacker using their own strength and momentum, all without bringing harm to either combatant.
 It does not teach attack, instead it shows that through redirection and blending, it is possible to change the essence of an attack into something harmless.